 One of the easiest ways to become disciplined in strength training is by hiring a personal trainer.
 Private Personal Trainers will focus on creating workouts and circuits specifically for you with your abilities and goals in mind.
 There are lots of personal trainers to choose from and a quick Google search will yield many results in your area.
 The benefits of having a personal trainer are huge for people who are in desperate need, trainers can help you lose weight or gain muscle depending on your personal health goals and they are always there to support you through it.

 If a personal trainer isn’t for you, you could consider joining a gym.
 Gyms are usually equipped with a few personal trainers to give pointers and advice when you’re first getting started, but even if there aren’t any available, you can gather some tips, tricks, and exercises from regular gym-goers who know the ropes.
-And if you already know the exercises and training you’d like to do, there’s a sea of workout equipment at your disposal to help you achieve your goals.
+Alternatively, there are plenty of online programs that will teach you how to become your own personal trainer so that you can train alone.
+You could also be the one to help others achieve their goals too.
+If you already know the exercises and training you’d like to do, there’s a sea of workout equipment at your disposal to help you achieve your goals.
+If you find the monthly subscription might not be worth the amount you go, you could compare the costs to a home gym cost – especially if you have the space to set up.

 Both personal trainers and gym memberships can be costly, however.
 There are tons of ways to workout at home with your own bodyweight or you can purchase minimal, moveable, equipment.
 Some of my favorite strengthening moves are the easiest to do — lunges, squats, burpees, and push-ups.
 No equipment necessary.
 There are also planks, which are amazing for runners, as well as strength work for the iliotibial band which is a common injury in runners.
 And guess what?
 They all use minimal (if any) equipment.